DevsparZeroGitHubUser/hello-world/README.md

 }
 ```

-### <a name="XCameraActivity"></a> Implementation of Custom Scanner Activity
+### <a name="XCameraActivity"></a> Implementation of the Custom Scanner Activity
-Before proceed calling the `deployScanner` function, the app must have an Extended `XCameraActivity` class, in which the extended class will be used to Scan ID Card.
+Before proceeding to call the `deployScanner` function, the app must have an Extended `XCameraActivity` class, in which the extended class will be used to scan the ID Card.
 The minimum implementation of the Extended `XCameraActivity` class is shown below.
 ```java
 /** Sample Class of Extended XCameraActivity */ public class CameraActivity extends XCameraActivity implements View.OnClickListener {